 Wow.
 This truly surprised us.
 Unless you know an electrician, it was a fun exercise to initially put together with on the spot pricing.
 But as each AU$80+ here and there added on for a light fitting, followed by cabling provisions for TV and wall units, this process came head-to-head with #shockedface as the price kept creeping up.

 We deducted all the included wire shelving from the built-in-wardrobes and gained a small credit.
-That said, as there are four bedrooms, to replace each built-in-wardrobe with other shelving (inclusive of a walk-in-wardrobe for one), we’re expecting this to cost anywhere from AU$5,000+ based on previous experience.
+That said, as there are five bedrooms (four bedrooms and the fifth, we’re converting to a full-size study), to replace each built-in-wardrobe with other shelving (inclusive of a walk-in-wardrobe for one), we’re expecting this to cost anywhere from AU$5,000+ based on previous experience.

 Alfresco and Outdoor